-1. Introduction to Eva Hashiguchi's story and the Internment of Japanese and Japanese Americans during WWII
+1. Introduction to Eva Hashiguchi's story and the Incarceration of Japanese and Japanese Americans during WWII

 2. Examine the roots of racial prejudice against Japanese immigrants to the United States.